Contribution Proposal System Paper

 Hi @BennyOptions_LL,

-after writing everything down in our proposal [GRANT] ICON Hub - Contribution metrics, I want to point again how the voting mechanism of the CPF is an excellent choice to officially confirm and verify the proposal reports and their metrics.
+after writing everything down in our proposal https://forum2.icon.community/t/grant-icon-hub-contribution-metrics/774, I want to point again how the voting mechanism of the CPF is an excellent choice to officially confirm and verify the proposal reports and their metrics.

 The proposals that are verified by the decentralized governance are only contribution data that should be used for measuring the contribution.
 Because not all of the proposals will go to the CPF, I want to propose additional points for CPF voting: